Your Guide to UM Residence Halls

 Pantzer Residence Hall

-Pantzer Hall is located on the southwest side of campus and has four floors of rooms.
-It is accessible to all students, with rooms on the first floor and an elevator.
+Pantzer Hall is located on the southwest side of campus and has four floors.
+It is accessible and has an elevator.
 Pantzer also has storage units available in the basement for residents to store various items during the school year or over the summer.

 Pantzer is the only residence hall with a suite-style layout.
-Each suite has 4 separate bedrooms, a common space, 2 bathrooms, and a small kitchen area with a fridge and microwave.
+Each suite has 4 separate bedrooms, a common space, 2 bathrooms, and a fridge and microwave in the common area of each suite.
 Each room houses one student and allows for privacy for each student.
 The bathrooms are also cleaned weekly by custodial staff.

 Click Here for a Virtual Tour of a Pantzer Hall 4-Person Suite